codecaine-zz/ollama_boolean/README.md

 bun run build:mac
 ```

+**📖 For more details on cross-platform compilation with Bun, see:** [Bun Build Documentation](https://bun.sh/docs/bundler/executables#cross-compile-to-other-platforms)

 ### Using the Compiled Binary

 Once compiled, you can run the binary directly without needing Bun installed: